Alferdize/Data-Structure-and-Algorithms/README.md

-"# Data-Structure-and-Algorithms"
+# Data-Structure-and-Algorithms
-Solution of Daily coding problem in Python
+## Solution of Daily coding problem in Python